 Sikkim is a state in northeastern India.
 It borders Tibet in the north and northeast, Bhutan in the east, Nepal in the west, and West Bengal in the south.
 Sikkim is also located close to India's Siliguri Corridor near Bangladesh.
-Sikkim is the least populous and second smallest among the Indian states.
+Sikkim is the least populousand second smallest among the Indian states.

-Modern Sikkim is a multiethnic and multilingual Indian The official state. languages of the state are English, Nepali, Sikkimese and Lepcha.https://en.wikipedia.org/wiki/Sikkim - cite note-Additional langoff1-2 official languages include Gurung, Limbu, Magar, Mukhia, Newari, Rai, Sherpa and Tamang for the purpose of preservation of culture and tradition in the state.
+Modern Sikkim is a multiethnic and multilingual Indian state.
+The official languages of the state are English, Nepali, Sikkimese and Lepcha.
+Additional official languages include Gurung, Limbu, Magar, Mukhia, Newari, Rai, Sherpa and Tamang for the purpose of preservation of culture and tradition in the state.
 English is taught in schools and used in government documents.
 The predominant religions are Hinduism and Vajrayana Buddhism.
 Society and Cultural: Sikkim's Nepalese majority celebrate all major Hindu festivals, including Tihar (Diwali) and Dashain (Dashera).
-Traditional local festivals, such as Maghe Sankranti and Bhimsen Puja, are popular. https://en.wikipedia.org/wiki/Sikkim - cite note-FOOTNOTEChoudhury200635-126 Losar, Saga Dawa, Lhabab Duechen, Drupka Teshi and Bhumchu are among the Buddhist festivals celebrated in Sikkim.
+Traditional local festivals, such as Maghe Sankranti and Bhimsen Puja, are popular.
+Losar, Saga Dawa, Lhabab Duechen, Drupka Teshi and Bhumchu are among the Buddhist festivals celebrated in Sikkim.
 During the Losar (Tibetan New Year), most offices and educational institutions are closed for a week.
-Sikkimese Muslims celebrate Eid ul-Fitr and Muharram.https://en.wikipedia.org/wiki/Sikkim - cite note-128 Christmas has been promoted in Gangtok to attract tourists during the offseason.
+Sikkimese Muslims celebrate Eid ul-Fitr and Muharram.
+Christmas has been promoted in

+Gangtok to attract tourists during the off-season.